Rachel Berkson

 - Competent with HTML and CSS, maintain several personal web pages

-- Some experience of programming eg in Perl
+- Some experience of programming eg in Perl, Python

 Summer 2009 Student at Drisha institute for Jewish education, New York